BurntSushi/nakala/doc/PLAN.md

 quickly, then its likely we will be spending a lot of time in compaction, so there will probably be other things to tweak.

+Another possibility would be to introduce a separate synchronization mechanism indicating that a compaction process is in progress.
+Then we could drop the transaction log lock without dropping the compaction lock and allow other processes to make progress.
+When compaction resumes, however, we'll need to be careful to deal with any new entries that may have been added.
+However, we'll at least know that no intervening compaction occurred.

 ## ACID